 Attaching a whole album of images, however, can get out of hand very quickly.

 Since most email providers offer minimal file attachment capability, your best option is to use cloud storage as a medium or create a compressed archive.

 Emailing Compressed Archives

 File compression generally involves taking items and archiving them into a single file that is typically smaller than the combined contents.
 Create a separate folder when you are decompressing the file.

 This method is ideal when you are sharing numerous photos.
-The number of items attached to the email is significantly reduced.
+The number of items attached to the email gets significantly reduced.

 The best thing about email is that it works virtually everywhere.
 As such, you can create a shared inbox and then give those you want to view the images access to the login details.
 The members can view or add image-focused emails from any location.